Havlíčkův Brod: Economy

-In Havlíčkův Brod there are medical hospital and mental hospital.
-Both are among the main employers in the town.
+Havlíčkův Brod has a medical hospital and a mental hospital, which are among the main employers in the town.

-The main industrial employers based in the town are Futaba Czech s.r.o., a manufacturer of car parts, and Pleas a.s., a producer of underwear founded in 1939 which continues the long tradition of the textile industry in the town.
+The main industrial employers based in the town are Futaba Czech s.r.o., a manufacturer of car parts, and Pleas a.s., a producer of underwear founded in 1939, which continues the long tradition of the textile industry in the town.

 The Havlíčkův Brod Brewery is based in the town.
 It was founded in 1834.